 - Claire lampshades her own expository speech in the last panel of the first page of The Fuzzy Five.

-- Homestuck acquires one about 6000 pages in.
-Calliope seems to have made it her job to, in between cryptic Foreshadowing, explain how the reality-warping game at the center of the story is supposed to work when everyone isn't going out of their way to break it.
+- About 6000 pages in, Calliope seems to have made it her job to, in between cryptic Foreshadowing, explain how the reality-warping game at the center of the story is supposed to work when everyone isn't going out of their way to break it.

 - Rose took on the role to explain to Dave about the Scratch, Null Sessions and what they're plan is when they get there.
 She and Kanaya researched it and compiled all the data about their experiences (and how the game works) into a tome which winds up in Calliope's hands, edited by Gamzee, which is the source of her information.

 - This is lampshaded relentlessly in DM of the Rings, a LOTR parody, in which Gandalf is made to be Mr Exposition in every way, even more than he is in the books and films.
 He is even referred to as Mr Exposition on a number of occasions.

 - In Questionable Content, Momo fills this role in regards to the history of AIs in the QC universe.
 Jeph clearly has some pretty clear ideas about the universe, and Momo is often used to share them with the audience.

 - In Freefall, Florence realizes she overdoes it when she notices that the robot's eyes glazed over.

 - In Distillum, this seems to be Sidney's job.
 Jamie has shades of it in the beginning, but he's The Narrator.